 Initial Actions and Primary Survey

 Patients with a chief complaint of shortness of breath can vary in their degree of distress at initial presentation.
-Like many other complaints in the ED, the assessment begins with, “When I walk in the room, what do I see?”
+Like many other complaints in the ED, the assessment begins with, “What do I see when I walk into the room?”
 Gaining that initial general impression within the first few seconds/minutes is critical—you may find you need to intervene to stabilize your patient before you have enough information to make a final diagnosis.

-Our general impression of this patient is that she is not breathing normally and is in severe distress.
+Our initial general impression of this patient is that she has abnormal vital signs, is breathing rapidly and is in severe distress.
 We should prepare ourselves for immediate intervention.

 Having additional help from nurses, medics, or other ED staff is tremendously useful.
 While you are assessing your patient’s ABCs, you should request the following to occur simultaneously: